SchoolOfCode/bc17-w5d5-learning-audit-Isuu1/learning-audit.md

 Understand why and how we use async operations in API.
 I will practice using helper functions.
 #### Designing API
 Keep practicing building robust API and keep clean code

+### UPDATE: Designed new API for personal project recapping and using new stuff I've learned

 ## Databases
 ### Key points